funnydevjsc/google-analytic-laravel-integrate/README.md

 ## Use Cases

 - Crawl and parse result from GA4
-- Easy to save into DB and draw charts
+- Easy to understand and draw charts
 - Example crawler command

 ## Features